lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 Research task: AToL
 ===================

-The AToL begins with a start screen akin to the one in **(1.4)** where you must select a version, input Researcher ID, Location, Participant ID and confirm that consent has been obtained by ticking the relevant box.
+The AToL begins with a start screen akin to the one `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#loading-a-generic-version-of-the-lsbqe>`_ where you must select a version, input Researcher ID, Location, Participant ID and confirm that consent has been obtained by ticking the relevant box.

-You will not be able to advance without completing each respective part of the start screen (see Figure 42).
+You will not be able to advance without completing each respective part of the start screen **(see Figure 42)**.

 .. figure:: figures/atolfigure21.png
       :width: 600